Hamadkumar/aql-fluent-builder/README.md

 - **Array**: `LENGTH`, `FIRST`, `LAST`, `UNIQUE`, `UNION`
 - **Math**: `FLOOR`, `CEIL`, `ROUND`, `RAND`, `ABS`

+## AI Assistant Prompt

+If you are using an AI assistant (like ChatGPT, Claude, or GitHub Copilot) to help you write queries, you can use the [AQL_TO_DSL_PROMPT.md](./AQL_TO_DSL_PROMPT.md) file.
+Paste its content into your AI chat to teach it how to convert raw AQL into this fluent builder DSL with strict type safety.

 ## Funding

 If you find this project useful, please consider supporting it: